Kate Upton ‘Lip Sync Battle’ Episode Teased, Upton ‘Baby One More Time’ Performance Oozes Sex Appeal [Video]

 — Lip Sync Battle (@SpikeLSB) April 17, 2017

-In February, Kate Upton was named the Sports Illustrated Swimsuit issue cover girl again.
+In February, Kate Upton was named the Sports Illustrated “Swimsuit” issue cover girl again.
 A report by Sports Illustrated stated that this was the fifth time that Upton has done a pictorial for the magazine.
 Her first appearance was in the 2011 issue, which led to Upton appearing on the covers in 2012 and 2013.
-Upton would also be added to the 22-person SI Swimsuit legends class shortly after that.
+Upton would also be added to the 22-person SI “Swimsuit” legends class shortly after that.
 That group includes models Heidi Klum, Christie Brinkley, Tyra Banks, and Elle Macpherson, who are among the most famous models to grace the pages.

-Upton’s prior experience with the magazine helped her land three “collectible” covers of the 2017 Sports Illustrated Swimsuit issue, some of which are still being sold on newsstands around the country.
-The idea hadn’t originally been to do three different covers, but SI Swimsuit editor MJ Day decided to go with the idea after the photo shoots had taken place.
+Upton’s prior experience with the magazine helped her land three “collectible” covers of the 2017 Sports Illustrated “Swimsuit” issue, some of which are still being sold on newsstands around the country.
+The idea hadn’t originally been to do three different covers, but SI “Swimsuit” editor MJ Day decided to go with the idea after the photo shoots had taken place.
 Upton would end up being surprised with the honor, which isn’t typically revealed to the cover models until right before the issue is set to be released.

 When Kate Upton performs Baby One More Time on the April 20 episode of Lip Sync Battle, she may bring a lot of additional attention to the hit song that got Britney Spears started.
 It wouldn’t be surprising if the song sees a bump on iTunes or if Ms. Spears herself makes an appearance on stage.
 The show has frequently had guest appearances by the original singers, giving a boost to the performer.
 Beyonce is one such performer who has appeared with her celebrity impersonator.